 For pension schemes that, on 11th February 2021, had age 55 as the age that benefits can be taken written into the scheme rules, they can protect this age for their existing members and anyone else that joins the scheme by 5th April 2023.
 However, this only applies if the member does not need consent from trustees, the scheme administrator or employer to take their benefits at that age.
 It is unclear how some pension arrangements such as SIPPs and personal pensions are affected.
 It depends on the scheme rules and whether the NMPA will be adopted rather than specifying a particular age.
 Therefore, some schemes will not benefit from this protection.

 There is also an exception for those with serious ill-health as they are generally entitled to access their pension savings early in certain circumstances.
 This often depends on the rules of the specific pension scheme.

-This is a significant change in rules and it’s impact on retirement planning.
+This is a significant change in rules and it’s potentially devastating impact on retirement planning.
 It is important to be familiar with how your specific situation may be affected.
 It is highly recommended that the scheme rules are checked before any pension transfers.
 It is worth ensuring you are aware of when you may take your benefits.
 This can avoid any unpleasant surprises when it comes to retiring and trying to access your pension.